-Dr. Sandoval is currently researching the transborder holiday Dia de los Muertos (or Day of the Dead).
-He focuses on the large-scale public celebrations of this holiday in Los Angeles and the US Southwest in order to examine the ways the holiday has developed from ancient MesoAmerican ritual to American popular culture.
-His research analyzes issues of performance, interculturalism, race, hybridity, indigeneity, spirituality, and cultural commodification.
+Dr. Sandoval is currently researching the transborder holiday Dia de los Muertos (Day of the Dead).
+He focuses on the large-scale public celebrations of the holiday in Los Angeles and the US Southwest in order to examine the ways the holiday has developed from ancient MesoAmerican ritual to American popular culture.
+His research analyzes issues of performance, interculturalism, race, hybridity, indigeneity, spirituality, and cultural appropriation & commodification.
 Furthermore, he writes about the way Day of the Dead intersects with his experiences coming of age as a working-class mixed-race Chicano.

 In addition to his scholarly pursuits, Mathew has also enjoyed a career in the arts.
 He toured internationally with choreographer Louis Kavouras.
 He is a certified teacher of the “Expressive Actor” technique, working under the tutelage of master teacher Michael Lugering.
 In New York City Mathew worked as a performer, writer, and director with various experimental theatre companies and choreographers, before founding his own performance company – First Function.
 He was as an art and performance critic for The Brooklyn Rail and Downtown Express.
 He also served as an education and curatorial assistant for Performa, New York’s premiere arts organization dedicated to live performance.
 In Los Angeles he performed and toured with choreographer Maria Gillespie’s Oni Dance ensemble.
 He was also featured in the 2013 independent film Down and Dangerous by Sabi.
 Mathew recently served as the Associate Artistic Director for Kristina Wong’s audience-immersive performance Discharges from American History staged in New York’s historic Washington Square Hotel, which featured ASU Barrett students making their New York theatre debut as historical re-enactors.
 Currently Mathew hosts the Race & Revolution film series at FilmBar, Phoenix’s independent arthouse cinema.